jerry-chuang/StartDuck2/README.md

 # StartDuck2

-Based on the LHL finals project StartDuck['StartDuck'](https://github.com/JerChuang/StartDuck), StartDuck2 is a productivity app re-built with React Hooks, React Router, Ant Design UI Framework for front-end, Express.js for server, and PostgreSQL for database.
+Based on the LHL final project [StartDuck](https://github.com/JerChuang/StartDuck), StartDuck2 is a productivity app re-built with React Hooks, React Router, Ant Design UI Framework for front-end, Express.js for server, and PostgreSQL for database.

 ## Final Product
 #### Landing Page: